Ben Carson's top deputy at HUD resigns

 "It has been an honor to serve President Trump and Secretary Carson and I am deeply grateful to both for this opportunity.
 Thank you to my HUD family and fellow 'housers' for helping Americans access decent, safe and affordable housing."

-On background, a senior HUD official said that Federal Housing Administration Commissioner Brian Montgomery will serve as acting deputy secretary.
+In a statement, a senior HUD official said that Federal Housing Administration Commissioner Brian Montgomery will serve as acting deputy secretary.
+A spokesperson said Montgomery will not step down from FHA but till instead do both jobs.

-The senior HUD official added, "The department and those we serve are in good hands, we have a very deep bench of political and career employees with decades of relevant experience.
+The senior official added, "The department and those we serve are in good hands.
+We have a very deep bench of political and career employees with decades of relevant experience.
 Our efforts to increase the supply of housing, end homelessness, enforce fair housing laws, respond to disasters, improve the fiscal condition of HUD and ensure Americans have access to safe, sanitary, and decent housing will continue unabated."

+Mel Martinez, who was HUD secretary under President Bush, told NBC News that he was surprised and disappointed to learn Patenaude was leaving, but that Montgomery was a good choice to get the job.
+"It makes a lot of sense for Brian to be the permanent deputy secretary," said Martinez.
+"He's a terrific guy."

 Immediate reaction from the real estate and public housing community was strong. "@HUDDepSec Pam Patenaude has resigned.
 This is a loss for @HUDgov and for those in need of safe and affordable housing," tweeted Michael Novogradac, whose firm Novogradac and Company specializes in affordable housing and community development.